 MSI Pro Series Intel B250M PRO-VD

 This motherboard is one of the best motherboards under $100.
-For budget builds, this motherboard with chipset B250 is the cheapest of all and has 2 dimm slots that supports upto 32Gb of memory clocked at 2400mhz/2133Mhz.
-This is very basic but you will get one PCI E x 16 slot for graphics cards, 2x PCI E x 1 slots, a few USB 3 ports and 6x Sata 3 ports.
+For budget builds, this motherboard with chipset B250 is the cheapest of all and has 2 DIMM slots that support up to 32Gb of memory clocked at 2400mhz/2133Mhz.
+This is very basic but you will get one PCI-E x 16 slots for graphics cards, 2x PCI-E x 1 slots, a few USB 3 ports and 6x SATA 3 ports.

-One of the best feature is the presence of the M.2 Slot for NVME ssd and I hope you know that NVME SSD is the fastest SSD present today and the chipsets like H110 or B150 do not support them.
-It’s a premium feature that is found among the best motherboards with chipsets like Z170 or Z270.
+One of the best features is the presence of the M.2 Slot for NVME SSD and I hope you know that NVME SSD is the fastest SSD present today and the chipsets like H110 or B150 do not support them.
+It’s a premium feature that is found on the best motherboards with chipsets like Z170 or Z270.
 So, here you are getting some upgradability support for making your computer blazing fast.